AnimeThemes/animethemes-api-docs/docs/guide/graphql/relationships/index.md

 ## One-to-Many (HasMany)

-An one-to-many relationship has a list of objects that reference the related type.
+A one-to-many relationship has a list of objects that reference the related type.

 ```graphql
 query {